polcad/linux-e330/README.md

 # linux-e330
 Setup and configuration scripts for all e330 series.
 Automatically retrieve my personalised configurations (e.g. bashrc, vimrc, etc) for new Linux installations.
-Includes liquidprompt.--hit
+Includes liquidprompt.
 To install (from your home directory):

 ```sh
 mkdir bin